Transfer RNA: tRNA genes

 Organisms vary in the number of tRNA genes in their genome.
 For example, the nematode worm C. elegans, a commonly used model organism in genetics studies, has 29,647 genes in its nuclear genome, of which 620 code for tRNA.
 The budding yeast Saccharomyces cerevisiae has 275 tRNA genes in its genome.
 The number of tRNA genes per genome can vary widely, with bacterial species from groups such as Fusobacteria and Tenericutes having around 30 genes per genome while complex eukaryotic genomes such as the zebrafish (Danio rerio) can bear more than 10 thousand tRNA genes.

-In the human genome, which, according to January 2013 estimates, has about 20,848 protein coding genes in total, there are 497 nuclear genes encoding cytoplasmic tRNA molecules, and 324 tRNA-derived pseudogenes—tRNA genes thought to be no longer functional (although pseudo tRNAs have been shown to be involved in antibiotic resistance in bacteria).
+In the human genome, which, according to January 2013 estimates, has about 20,848 protein-coding genes in total, there are 497 nuclear genes encoding cytoplasmic tRNA molecules, and 324 tRNA-derived pseudogenes—tRNA genes thought to be no longer functional (although pseudo tRNAs have been shown to be involved in antibiotic resistance in bacteria).
+One study has shown that the copy number of tRNA genes varies among individuals.
 As with all eukaryotes, there are 22 mitochondrial tRNA genes in humans.
 Mutations in some of these genes have been associated with severe diseases like the MELAS syndrome.
 Regions in nuclear chromosomes, very similar in sequence to mitochondrial tRNA genes, have also been identified (tRNA-lookalikes).
 These tRNA-lookalikes are also considered part of the nuclear mitochondrial DNA (genes transferred from the mitochondria to the nucleus).
 The phenomenon of multiple nuclear copies of mitochondrial tRNA (tRNA-lookalikes) has been observed in many higher organisms from human to the opossum suggesting the possibility that the lookalikes are functional.

 In humans, cytoplasmic tRNA genes can be grouped into 49 families according to their anticodon features.
 These genes are found on all chromosomes, except the 22 and Y chromosome.
 High clustering on 6p is observed (140 tRNA genes), as well as on chromosome 1.

 The HGNC, in collaboration with the Genomic tRNA Database (GtRNAdb) and experts in the field, has approved unique names for human genes that encode tRNAs.

-Typically, tRNAs genes from Bacteria are shorter (mean = 77.6 bp) than tRNAs from Archaea (mean = 83.1 bp) and eukaryotes (mean = 84.7 bp).
-The mature tRNA follows an opposite pattern with tRNAs from Bacteria being usually longer (median = 77.6 nt) than tRNAs from Archaea (median = 76.8 nt), with eukaryotes exhibiting the shortest mature tRNAs (median = 74.5 nt).
+Typically, tRNA genes from Bacteria are shorter (mean = 77.6 bp) than those from Archaea (mean = 83.1 bp) and eukaryotes (mean = 84.7 bp).
+The mature tRNA follows an opposite pattern, with tRNAs from Bacteria being usually longer (median = 77.6 nt) than tRNAs from Archaea (median = 76.8 nt), with eukaryotes exhibiting the shortest mature tRNAs (median = 74.5 nt).